Ricin

 Ricin (/ˈraɪsɪn/ RY-sin) is a lectin (a carbohydrate-binding protein) and a highly potent toxin produced in the seeds of the castor oil plant, Ricinus communis.
-The median lethal dose (LD50) of ricin for mice is around 22 micrograms per kilogram of body weight via intraperitoneal injection.
+The median lethal dose (LD50) of ricin for mice is around 22 micrograms per kilogram of body mass via intraperitoneal injection.
 Oral exposure to ricin is far less toxic.
-An estimated lethal oral dose in humans is approximately 1 milligram per kilogram of body weight.
+An estimated lethal oral dose in humans is approximately one milligram per kilogram of body mass.

 Ricin is a toxalbumin and was first described by Peter Hermann Stillmark, the founder of lectinology.
+Ricin is chemically similar to robin.

 Biochemistry

 Ricin is classified as a type 2 ribosome-inactivating protein (RIP).
 Whereas type 1 RIPs are composed of a single protein chain that possesses catalytic activity, type 2 RIPs, also known as holotoxins, are composed of two different protein chains that form a heterodimeric complex.
 Type 2 RIPs consist of an A chain that is functionally equivalent to a type 1 RIP, covalently connected by a single disulfide bond to a B chain that is catalytically inactive, but serves to mediate transport of the A-B protein complex from the cell surface, via vesicle carriers, to the lumen of the endoplasmic reticulum (ER).
 Both type 1 and type 2 RIPs are functionally active against ribosomes in vitro; however, only type 2 RIPs display cytotoxicity due to the lectin-like properties of the B chain.
 To display its ribosome-inactivating function, the ricin disulfide bond must be reductively cleaved.